OWASP/www-project-developer-guide/draft/13-security-gap-analysis/02-blt.md

 #### How to use it

 BLT has its own [bug recording site][bltsite] which can be used to disclose any type of bug in any web site.
-Ideally this is not used for security related bugs because these bugs need responsible disclosure.
+Ideally this is not used for security related bugs because these bugs need [responsible disclosure][csdisclose].
 The organization should run its own [BLT core site][bltcore] to accept submission of security related bugs, and encourage users/reporters to use the [BLT app][bltapp] and chrome [extension][bltchrome].